Intense pulsed light (IPL) is a minimally invasive treatment that uses light to correct wrinkles, age spots, sun damage, and unwanted hair.

 Skin Perfect specializes in the latest in skin rejuvenation techniques.
 IPL offers patients a convenient and effective treatment.
-If you want to learn more about how IPL can help you, call our Costa Mesa office at (714) 278-3506.
+If you want to learn more about how IPL can help you, call or text our Costa Mesa office at (714) 278-3506.
 You can also schedule an appointment online.
 Follow us on Instagram to keep updated with the latest news from Skin Perfect.

 What’s the Difference Between a Laser and IPL?

 A laser uses only one wavelength of light.
 IPL devices use a broad spectrum of light that is more scattered than a laser.

 IPL can target the middle layer of the skin (dermis) without damaging the outer layer of the skin (epidermis).
 IPL gets absorbed by three elements in the skin – hemoglobin, water, and melanin.
 These elements can be targeted by broad spectrums of light without the surrounding tissue, both overlaying and neighboring, being affected by the IPL.
 This process allows for very precise treatments.
 Different filters can be applied to IPL devices for the accurate targeting of specific conditions.
 With this adjustable approach, IPL can treat vascular lesions, different types of scars, uneven pigmentation, skin laxity, and remove unwanted hair.

 - Minimally invasive facial rejuvenation

 - Treat vascular and pigmented lesions